neurophysiological-analysis/FiNN/docs/source/guides/source_reconstruction_specific.rst

   finnpy_sr_utils.init_fs_paths(anatomy_path, fs_path)

-See :ref:`source_reconstruction_general_label` for details.
+The *anatomy_path* and *fs_path* variables are described in detail in :ref:`source_reconstruction_general_label`.
+In short,  *anatomy_path* contains sub-folders with anatomy folders for all subjects.
+FreeSurfer will fail if a subjects folder already exists. *fs_path* points towards the FreeSurfer installation.
+The FreeSurfer folder should contain the 'bin' folder, license.txt, and sources.sh (among other files/directories).

 The next step is to compute a coregistration between the MEG recording and the anatomical scan.

 .. code-block::